 Metro's Project Labor Agreement and Construction Careers Policy continue to create employment opportunities for marginalized community members in the construction industry for workers with historical barriers to employment.
-In addition, through Executive Order (EO) 11246, Metro strives to diversify the workforce on construction projects to improve access to career opportunities and serve as a catalyst for improving the socio-economic status of people of color and women.

-As of this reporting period, all active PLA/CCP construction projects have exceeded the minority participation goal of 28.30% established by EO 11246.
-Hundreds of disadvantaged workers have benefitted in obtaining a meaningful career through Metro's PLA/CCP program which resulted in over \$112 million in paid wages to disadvantaged workers.
+Hundreds of disadvantaged workers have benefited in obtaining a meaningful career through Metro's PLA/CCP program which resulted in over \$125 million in paid wages to disadvantaged workers, from inception to March 2025.
+For the January - March 2025 reporting period \$6.6 million was paid to disadvantaged workers.

 Metro has continued ongoing efforts undertaken by staff to increase female participation, including outreach to women in construction to obtain insight and best practices for contractors and female workers in the construction industry (details in Attachment B).
+In addition, Metro helps the Construction Building Trades unions to increase their female membership by encouraging contractors to hire/sponsor females into the construction trades and working with Metro's Women and Girls Governing Council (WGGC) to continuously uplift women into the construction industry.
+During the January - March 2025 reporting period staff presented the Workforce Disparity Report, that provided an assessment of the availability of female tradeswoman in the workforce, and recommendations to increase inclusion.
+Staff are moving forward with the next steps for the report, as directed by Motion 13.1 (Attachment D).

-In addition, Metro helps the Construction Building Trades unions to increase their female membership by encouraging contractors to hire/sponsor females into the construction trades.
-Staff attributes these strategies to contribute to an average female participation rate in Metro construction projects (3.88%) that is higher than historical participation rates in other non-Metro public works construction projects in the region (less than 2%) and the national average for women in construction (less than 3%).
-Additionally, staff monitors each project's female attainment on a monthly basis and provides assistance to contractors to continually increase female participation.
+These strategies have contributed to an average female participation rate in Metro construction projects (3.84%) which is higher than historical participation rates in other non-Metro public works construction projects in the region (less than 2%) and the national average for women in construction (less than 3%).
+Additionally, staff monitors each project's female attainment monthly and assist contractors in continually increase female participation.
+Furthermore, the response to Motion 13.1 will help staff introduce collaborative mechanisms to increase female participation and identify additional cultural sensitivities and disparities for historically underserved populations as they seek employment in the trades.
+Expanding upon this response will assist staff in eliminating barriers for employment from these populations.